alexanderjpowell/meter-image-capturing/README.md

 MiC uses the Firebase authentication SDK to handle user registration and sign in.
 Passwords are encrypted and completely handled by Google's API.
 The developers of MiC have no access to a user's password, only the email they are using as a username.
 Note that this information is not stored in the Cloud Firestore discussed above.
 Completely separate processes are used for authentication and database management.

+Note the current version of Firebase auth used by the application is 4.3.0.

 ## Dependencies ##

 The following dependencies are necessary in the app level gradle file